Finding our identity as God’s people.

 As a church in the Covenant tradition, we hold 6 affirmations as central to our identity and practice:

 We affirm the centrality of the Word of God.
-The Word reveals who God is and who we are, what God has done and is doing in.
+The Word reveals who God is and who we are, what God has done and is doing in the world.
 It tells our Story, teaches us wisdom, and proclaims the good news of God’s love for the world.
 Through it we seek to know God and hear God speaking to us.
 This means we explore the Bible, we honour it and wrestle with it, we think theologically alongside the historic and present-day Church, and we ask good questions.

 We affirm the reality of new birth.
 New birth is something God does in us, giving life to our spirits through the Holy Spirit as we believe in Jesus and come to him.
 It’s God making us new, a process that shapes our identity, our perspective, the way we live, and how we think about life after death.